Napoleon Cybulski

-Life
+Life and career

 Napoleon Cybulski was born on 14 September 1854 in Krzywonosy, in the Vilna Governorate of the Russian Empire (present-day Belarus).
 He came from a Polish-Lithuanian noble family.
 His father was Józef Napoleon Cybulski, of the Prawdzic coat of arms, and his mother was Marcjanna Cybulska, née Hutorowicz.

 Cybulski graduated from secondary school in Minsk and studied medicine at the Imperial Medical and Surgical Academy (since 1881 called Imperial Military Medical Academy) in Saint Petersburg, Russia.
 In 1880 he received his physician's diploma cum eximia laude (with the highest distinction).
-In 1877–85 he worked there as an assistant in the Department of Physiology under Ivan Tarkhanov.
+In 1877–1885 he worked there as an assistant in the Department of Physiology under Ivan Tarkhanov.
 In 1885 he obtained the degree of Doctor of Medicine with a thesis on the velocity of blood flow as detected by a photohemotachometer, a device he had constructed himself.
 He also carried out research on the influence of the phrenic nerve on the respiration rate and on the larynx and the vagus nerves.

 The same year (1885), he moved to Kraków and became head of the Department of Physiology at the Jagiellonian University.
-In 1887–88 and 1895–96 he served as dean of the Faculty of Medicine and subsequently as rector (1904–5) and deputy rector (1905–9) of the university.
+In 1887–1888 and 1895–1896 he served as dean of the Faculty of Medicine and subsequently as rector (1904–1905) and deputy rector (1905–1909) of the university.
 He was the founder of the Kraków School of Physiology and from 31 October 1891 was an active member of the Academy of Learning.
 His students included Adolf Beck, Władysław Szymonowicz, Leon Wachholz, Aleksander Rosner, and Stanisław Maziarski.

 He married Julia Rogozińska and opened a dental surgery office in order to satisfy the financial needs of his large family.
 In 1916 he bought a manor house in Nawojowa Góra.
 In 1918 he received the Award of the Erazm and Anna Jerzmanowski Foundation bestowed by the Polish Academy of Learning.
-He was nominated for the Nobel Prize in Physiology or Medicine three times between 1911-1918.
+He was nominated for the Nobel Prize in Physiology or Medicine three times between 1911 and 1918.

 He died 26 April 1919 of stroke in his study in the Department of Physiology at the Jagiellonian University.
+He was buried at the Rakowicki Cemetery.
 He was posthumously awarded the Commander's Cross of the Order of Polonia Restituta.